jizecn/jizecn.github.io/_pages/consultant.md

 With years of research and development in academic and industrial environments, I have proven experience to design, implement, review, and deliver reliable products with thorough theoretical problem understanding and analyses.

-Rather than an ivory tower academic, I always consider myself an engineer first.
 I believe R&D needs to be more driven by real-world challenges in order to have greater impact.

 Please do not hesitate to get in touch if we can help with your problems or collaborate.